pagkly/Zed/Investopedia4/Harmonized Sales Tax – HST.md

 -   The harmonized sales tax is a combination of federal and provincial taxes on goods and services in five Canadian provinces.
 -   The tax rate is 15% in all participating provinces except Ontario, where it is 13%.
--   Critics argue the HST shifts the burden of taxation to consumers, but proponents of the tax say it ultimately benefits consumers by lowering costs.
+-   Critics argue the HST shifts the burden of [[Taxation|taxation]] to consumers, but proponents of the tax say it ultimately benefits consumers by lowering costs.

 ## Canadian Provinces Applying the HST